Social science that makes a difference

 The Council conducts large-scale, policy-relevant, social-scientific research for public sector users, non-governmental organisations and international development agencies.
 Research activities and structures are closely aligned with South Africa’s national development priorities.

-The HSRC’s integrated research programmes provide single points of entry – complete with a critical mass of researchers – for interdisciplinary and problem-orientated research in the following areas:
+The HSRC’s integrated research divisions provide single points of entry – complete with a critical mass of researchers – for interdisciplinary and problem-orientated research.

-The organisation is home to about 500 staff members, all dedicated to support the conducting of 150-200 projects per year on social science and humanities research.
+The organisation is home to about 500 staff members, all dedicated to support the conducting of 150-200 research projects per year on social science and humanities research.
 Our dedicated professional researchers, located in four provinces, are supported by a strong physical and institutional infrastructure, including technical and support positions, deployed countrywide to enable the organisation to respond efficiently and comprehensively to research needs.
-To strategically manage all these processes, procedures and research projects the HSRC has appointed two deputy chief executive officers responsible for research and operations.

 On another level, the HSRC seeks to serve as a knowledge hub to bridge the gap between research, policy and action, thereby increasing the impact of research.
 This role is implemented through collaboration with key constituencies, including government and other research organisations, multilateral agencies, universities, and non-governmental, donor and development organisations.
 These relationships are being strengthened by the fact that many of our leading researchers serve on international scientific bodies.